-As of December 31, 2021, each of Messrs.
-Gabruch and Carmichael and Ms. Richardson was a party to an employment agreement with IsoEnergy (each, an "Executive Employment Agreement").
+As of December 31, 2022, each of Messrs.
+Gabruch, du Preez and Carmichael was a party to an employment agreement with IsoEnergy (each, an "Executive Employment Agreement").
+Mr. Carmichael's employment was terminated upon resignation effective December 31, 2022.

 The Executive Employment Agreements establish base compensation comprised of base salary and eligibility for performance-based cash incentives.
 Named Executive Officers are also eligible to participate in the Option Plan, at the discretion of the Board.
 The Executive Employment Agreements are effective until such time as they are terminated in accordance with their terms.